 Stakeholders' involvement in the creating of brand identity development and image projection to the visitors are critical in branding a destination.
-At the same time, investigating destination identity or images from their perspective may create a brand that they are committed to it such as being more hospitable and friendlier towards visitors (Choo et al., 2011).
-However, it seems that the roles played by these various stakeholders in destination branding process are not fairly established.
-The process is particularly valid in developing destination brand identity and investigating whether it is congruent or not with the brand image.
-Most published research to date is related to the development of destination brand identities and the important involvement of the stakeholders.
-These stakeholders, in enhancing the success of destination brand, include host community, tourism operators, DMOs and local authorities (Bregoli, 2012; Campelo et al., 2013; Choo et al., 2011; Konecnik & Go, 2008; Mak, 2011; Wheeler et al., 2011b).
+At the same time, investigating destination identity or images from their perspective may create a brand that they are committed to it such as being more hospitable and friendlier towards visitors (Choo, Park, &

-Mak (2011) investigated the identification of brand identity and brand image among tourism operators in destination Iowa, USA and the finding pointed that the image projected by destination marketer is in agreement with what have been perceived by the operators.
+Petrick, 2011).
+However, based on the previous studies on destination branding, it seems that the roles played by these various stakeholders in destination branding process are not fairly established in the area of destination branding particularly in developing destination brand identity and investigating whether it is congruent or not with the brand image.
+In the literature, most published research to date are related to the development of destination brand identities and the important involvement of the stakeholders such as host community, tourism operators, DMOs and local authorities in enhancing the success of destination brand (e.g. (Bregoli, 2012; Campelo et al., 2013; Choo, Park, & Petrick, 2011; Konecnik & Go, 2008; Mak, 2011; Wheeler et al., 2011b).
+For example, Mak (2011) investigated the identification of brand identity and brand image among tourism operators in destination Iowa, USA and the finding pointed that the image projected by destination marketer is in agreement with what been perceived by the operators.
 The researcher suggested that more research is needed to get the views from the tourists regarding the destination brand image in order to counterbalance with operators' perspectives.
-However, Lin et al. (2010) examined food as one of the importance identities for a destination Taiwan and found out that there are discrepancies between the identity projected in the promotional materials with what been understood by various stakeholders.
-They further note that brand identity which is weak and inconsistent may create confusion among visitors in terms of destination perceived image.
+However, Lin et al. (2010)examined food as one of the importance identities for a destination Taiwan and found out that there are discrepancies between the identity projected in the promotional materials with what been understood by various They further note that brand identity which is weak and inconsistent may stakeholders. create confusion among visitors in terms of destination perceived image.

-Morgan et al. (2003) investigated the process of destination branding from the stakeholders' perspectives namely the destination management organizations.
+Morgan, Pritchard, & Piggott (2003)investigated the process of destination branding from the stakeholders' perspectives namely the destination management organizations (DMOs).
 By exploring branding activities undertaken by New Zealand, they conclude that the roles of stakeholders are of paramount important in ensuring the success of a powerful destination brand.
 Destination branding is highly complex due to the influence of political interest in projecting certain images and creating reputation among other competing destinations.
-Branding destination is a very challenging process since it involves different stakeholders.
-DMOs have a little control on these stakeholders that include different components of local businesses, attractions, natural resources and cultural of the host community.
+Branding destination is a very challenging process since it involves with different stakeholders.
+DMOs have little control of these stakeholders that include different components of local businesses, attractions, natural resources and cultural of the host community.
 Creating a destination brand needs strong political will since it has to please different stakeholders such as host community, local businesses and regional authorities.
 DMOs also have small budget in developing a brand for a destination but yet it is important to ensure the success of branding campaign.
-It is suggested that for a destination to build a strong brand to utilize a web driven marketing strategy.
+It is suggested that for a destination to build a strong brand to utilise a web driven marketing strategy.
 The web is very cost effective and at the same time it provides a wide coverage of different target market.